kelseyhightower/grafeas-tutorial/README.md

 kubectl apply -f kubernetes/grafeas.yaml
 ```

 > While in early alpha the Grafeas server leverages an in-memory data store.
-If the Grafeas server is ever restarted, all image signature must be repopulated.
+If the Grafeas server is ever restarted all image signature must be repopulated.

 ### Create Image Signature